-Any physician or dentist, acting within the scope of his or her license, who has the legal authority to write an order for a prescription drug.
+Any physician or dentist, acting within the scope of their license, who has the legal authority to write an order for a prescription drug.

 Prescription

 An order for the dispensing of a prescription drug by a prescriber.
 If it is an oral order, it must be promptly put in writing by the pharmacy.